corn-config/corn/README.md

 ```

 You can also use `libcorn::parse` directly to get an AST representation of the config.
-This can be serialized directly, which offers a faster route when converting to other formats.
+This can be serialized directly, which potentially offers greater control or a faster route when converting to other formats.

+### JavaScript

-A WASM version for use in NodeJS and browsers is also available.
+A WASM version for use in NodeJS and browsers is also available,
+which can parse Corn into valid JavaScript objects.

 > ⚠ Note when running under NodeJS you will require `--experimental-modules` for versions <= 16.
 > On all versions you require `--experimental-wasm-modules`.